scriptrdotio/howto/architecture/scalability.md

 ## Data processing

+Persisting and querying data can often become the bottleneck of an application.
+There is a few techniques however, that can postpone the fateful time at which an increase of capacity is necessary:

 ### Shards
 When the data store grows to hundreds of thousands or millions of documents, the execution time of queries increases, which has a direct incidence on the latency of the application.
-A well known potential solution to this problem is sharding, which consists in horizontally or vertically splitting a data set into multiple **disjoint** data sets, to reduce the time needed to scan the data.
+A well known potential solution to this problem is sharding (contraction of shared-nothing), which consists in horizontally or vertically splitting a data set into multiple **disjoint** data sets, to reduce the time needed to scan the data.
 By creating multiple data stores in a scriptr.io application, it is possible to create "shards" and distribute the data over the different stores.
 Note however that there is currently no built-in sharding mechanism in scriptr.io, which means that the logic to determine which data store to use to write/read data must be done at the level of the application.
 While this can increase the complexity of the latter, it can also dramatically improve its performance.

 ### Incremental data aggregation
-Many scenarios, such as generating dashboard content and/or anlytics, require performing data aggregations.
-When the type of aggregates is know in advance (e.g. generate hourly, daily, weekly, monthly aggregates, etc.), a good option is to perform the aggregation at ingestion time, via queued or a long running jobs for example, or at regular intervals via scheduled jobs.
+Many scenarios, such as generating dashboard content and/or analytics, require performing data aggregations.
+When the type of aggregates is know in advance (e.g. generate reports hourly, daily, weekly, monthly aggregates, etc.), a good option is to perform the aggregation at ingestion time, via queued or a long running jobs for example, or at regular intervals via scheduled jobs.
 Pre-processing the data will thus generate significant performance gain when generating dashboards and reports.

 ### Use the right data store type
 Scriptr.io